ShubhkarampreetKaur/Induction/README.md

 # Insights from Seniors

 # Sangam Arora – Topper (2021–2025)
-Software Engineer, Argusoft
+He is a Software Engineer, Argusoft
-College life is not only about academics — participate in clubs to develop leadership and teamwork skills.
+He told us that College life is not only about academics.
+We should participate in clubs to develop leadership and teamwork skills.

-# For successful placements, focus on:
+ For successful placements, focus on:
 Aptitude

 Data Structures & Algorithms (DSA)

 Communication skills

 Teamwork

 Programming

 Success is effort-based — consistent preparation is key.

 # Arshpreet Singh (2021–2025)
-Automation Engineer, IT Department, Airtel Gurugram Give your 100% effort in every task.
+He is a Automation Engineer, IT Department, Airtel Gurugram He told us to Give our 100% effort in every task.

 Maintain a balance between academics and extracurricular activities.

 Never underestimate yourself — confidence drives growth.

 # Harpreet Kaur Grewal [Head of Department (HOD), Applied Science]
-She welcomed students and told us Placements depend directly on your personal efforts and dedication.Always put 100% input into your work.
+She welcomed students and told us that Placements depend directly on your personal efforts and dedication.Always put 100% input into your work.

-# Formula for Success
+Formula for Success

 Passion → Perseverance

 Patience → Prayer

 Persistence → Placement